calint/zen-one/README.md

 * same toy 16 bit retro cpu as 'zen-x' but re-written
 * ad-hoc pipe-line where the next instruction is fetched while current is executed
+* ad-hoc hazard resolution for register being loaded and used in the same instruction
 * instead of ROM and RAM one dual-port RAM module
 * one cycle per instruction for ALU and store
 * two cycles for load immediate, load